ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Preparing to migrate to the Enterprise plan
 {: #enterprise_prep}

-### Migration considerations - Topics
+### Migration considerations - topics
 An application using {{site.data.keyword.messagehub}} produces and consumes to and from a number of Kafka topics.

-To migrate from an Dedicated cluster to and Enterprise instance, create the topics on the new instance with the same configuration as on the Dedicated instance.
+To migrate from an Dedicated cluster to an Enterprise instance, create the topics on the new instance with the same configuration as on the Dedicated instance.

-### Obtaining information about topics and their configuration in an existing cluster
+#### Obtaining information about topics and their configuration in an existing cluster
 {: #existing_topic_config}

 If you want to find out information about your topics and their configuration in an existing cluster so that you can recreate them in a new cluster, use the **kafka-topics** tool.
 Ensure that you use V2.3 of the tool, which does not require Zookeeper access.